My Sweeten Story: A Wall-to-Wall Backyard Deck in Brooklyn

 We picked a wood stain in a color we love—it gives the wood a mixture of brightness and warmth we were looking for.
 A small but impactful detail was that the design team chose nails in a similar color so it blended with the wood.
 I didn’t even realize that nails came in different colors.

-We chose square, untextured slabs of bluestone to pave the area between the house and the step-up onto the deck.
+We chose square, untextured slabs of bluestone pavers to surface the area between the house and the step-up onto the deck.
 The backdrop is the beautiful old brick of the building behind us!

 Loving our Sweeten construction crew

-The team and crew were great.
-Our project manager stayed in constant contact, giving us progress updates.
+The project manager and crew were great.
+We found a Sweeten contractor who stayed in constant contact, giving us progress updates.
 He was knowledgeable, detail-oriented and efficient, and he was also great with kids.
 He informed us of any challenges we were running into ahead of time, so that Henry and I were mentally prepared.
 This helped us to make informed decisions.

 Our Sweeten contractor shared everything from design and decor ideas to recipes and movie recommendations.
 The crew brought such great energy to our backyard that we missed them when work was complete.